 This allows you to set measurable goals and work towards your own success.

-2. Do you put good habits in place?
+2. Adopt good habits

-4. Have you already grown an elephant skin?
+4. Grown an elephant skin?